WPI-AIM/ambf/README.md

 Lastly, the `-l` and `-a` flags can be used together to launch some files based on the index and some based on the filenames.

 ##### 5.4.3 Note:
-The entry point to the AMBF Simulator is via the [launch](./ambf_models/descriptions/launch.yaml) file located in `ambf/ambf_models/descriptions/launch.yaml`.
-This is a meta-data file that contains filepaths of a world description file, an input-device file and scene-data files (that may define a group of links, joints, sensors, actuators, cameras, lights, etc.).
+The entry point to **AMBF** is via the [launch](./ambf_models/descriptions/launch.yaml) file located in `ambf/ambf_models/descriptions/launch.yaml`.
+This is a meta-data file that contains filepaths of a world description file, an input-device file, and scene-data files (that may define a group of links, joints, sensors, actuators, cameras, lights, etc.).

-### 6 Creating custom AMBF Description Format (ADF) Files:
+### 6 Creating custom **AMBF** Description Format (ADF) Files:
 Robots and scene data are defined using the ADF files.
 These can be created either by hand or by using the [`blender-ambf`](https://github.com/WPI-AIM/ambf_addon) addon.
 Please refer to its [documentation](https://github.com/WPI-AIM/ambf_addon) for loading and creating ADF files in Blender.

-### 7 Interacting with the Robots/Bodies in the Simulator:
+### 7 Interacting with the Robots/Bodies in AMBF:
 There are multiple ways of interacting with the bodies in the simulator.
 If you are using Linux, the provided Python client offers a convenient user interface and robust API.

-For the full feature set of the AMBF Simulator, it is advised that you install it on Linux (Ubuntu) 16, 17, or 18.
+For the full feature set of the **AMBF**, it is advised that you install it on Linux (Ubuntu) 16, 17, or 18.
 Other variants might be supported but have not yet been tested.

 #### 7.1 The AMBF Python Client
-The simplest way to interact with bodies in the AMBF simulator is by using the high-speed Asynchronous Communication Interface that is implemented via ROS-topics in the AMBF Framework Library.
+The simplest way to interact with bodies in the **AMBF** is by using the high-speed Asynchronous Communication Interface that is implemented via ROS-topics in the AMBF Framework Library.
 One can use either C++ or Python for this purpose.
 A convenient Python Client is provided for easy interaction.

 ##
-Start the AMBF Simulator with the desired ADF file.
+Start **AMBF** with the desired ADF file.

 Then, in your Python application